gitdavehorsley/falcon-mcp-codebuild/README.md

 # Falcon MCP CodeBuild

-This repository contains AWS CloudFormation templates and build specifications for deploying a CodeBuild project for the CrowdStrike Falcon MCP Server.
+This repository contains AWS CloudFormation templates for deploying a CodeBuild project that builds Docker images from the [CrowdStrike Falcon MCP Server](https://github.com/CrowdStrike/falcon-mcp) source repository.

 ## Files

-- `template-fixed.yaml` - **THE ONLY TEMPLATE TO USE** - Clean CloudFormation template that creates:
+- `template-fixed.yaml` - **THE ONLY TEMPLATE TO USE** - Simplified CloudFormation template that creates:
-  - AWS CodeBuild project with embedded BuildSpec and Dockerfile
+  - AWS CodeBuild project that uses the existing Dockerfile from CrowdStrike's repository
   - IAM role with necessary permissions
   - CloudWatch log group for build logs
   - ECR repository for Docker images